 Get to the Point

-Keep your emails short and concise, you don’t want to bore your reader with unnecessary details that will distract them from the purpose of your message.
+Keep your emails short and concise, you don’t want to bore your readers with unnecessary details that will distract them from the purpose of your message.
 Realistically, people will stop reading if your email gets too wordy.

 Create Effective Subject Lines